PanieriLorenzo/PanieriLorenzo/README.md

 ## What to expect

 My personal page is full of random experiments.
-You are free to take a look around, but any serious work happens over at my organization [Støjmaskiner](https://github.com/Stoejmaskiner).
+You are free to take a look around, but any serious work happens over at my organization ["Stoejmaskiner"](https://gitlab.com/stoejmaskiner).
 I mainly use the Rust and Python programming languages, as I'm deeply in love with both of them.
 At the moment I do a lot of programming language design experiments.

 Some cool projects I'm actively working on:
-- [rslox](../../../rslox): Yet another implementation of the Lox language in Rust
-- [ez_cache](../../../ez_cache): A simple mem/disk caching and memoization library for Python
+- [rust_poly](../../../rust_poly): Rust crate for numeric manipulation of polynomials, find complex roots for any polynomial of any degree.

 ## Get in Touch
 LinkedIn: https://www.linkedin.com/in/lorenzo-panieri-2b1ba4145/